oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

 =============================

-While the task scheduler is not bound to any particular type of the  parallelism, it was designed to works efficiently for fork-join parallelism with lots of forks (this type of parallelism is typical to parallel algorithms like parallel_for).
+While the task scheduler is not bound to any particular type of parallelism, it was designed to work efficiently for fork-join parallelism with lots of forks.
+This type of parallelism is typical for parallel algorithms such as parallel_for.

-Lets consider mapping of fork-join parallelsm on the task scheduler in more details.
+Let's consider the mapping of fork-join parallelism on the task scheduler in more detail.

-The scheduler runs tasks in a way that tries to achievel several targets simulteniously :
+The scheduler runs tasks in a way that tries to achieve several targets simultaneously:
  - utilize as more threads as possible, to acieve actual parallelism
- - preserve data locality, to make single thread execution more efficient
+ - Preserve data locality to make a single thread execution more efficient
- - minimize both memory demands and cross-thread communication, to reduce overhead
+ - Minimize both memory demands and cross-thread communication to reduce an overhead

 To achieve this a balance between depth-first and breadth-first execution strategies must be reached.
 Assuming that the task graph is finite, depth-first is better for